hanskellner/Fusion360Image2Surface/README.md

 ![Fusion 360 Addins Folder](./Resources/Fusion360AddinsFolder.png)

 You will then be able to use the Fusion 360 Scripts and Addins Manager to add this folder, and thus the addin, to Fusion.
+Note, select the "Run on Startup" checkbox if you would like the add-in automatically started when Fusion 360 starts up.
+This is useful if you will be using the add-in often.

 ## Usage

 1. Enter the Model environment
-2. Run the Image2Surface add-in from the Scripts and Add-Ins Manager
+2. Run the Image2Surface add-in from the Scripts and Add-Ins Manager.
+Note, select the "Run on Startup" checkbox if you would like the add-in automatically started when Fusion 360 starts up and avoid having to manually run each time.

   ![Run Add-In](./Resources/ScriptsAndAdd-Ins.png)